djeang/vincer-dom/readme.md

 }
 ```
 As you can see, Vincer-Dom saves a lot of coding effort while getting code much more readable.

+With the use of *Parent-Chaining* pattern, the API is very thin as it consists of only
+2 classes : `VDocument` and `VElement`, each one wrapping its `org.w3c.dom` counterpart.

 W3C Dom level API is still available through methods `VDocument#getW3cDocument` and `VElement#getW3cElement`.